AlessioGr/NotQuests-Docs/docs/tutorials/creating-a-reputation-system-with-tags.md

 `/qa actions add HouseLannisterQuestCompleted Action HouseLannisterReputationAdd10,HouseStarkReputationDeduct1 1`

+### Actual actions which will be added to the NPCs: More action nesting

+But we also want the NPCs individual reputation to increase if you complete a quest for them, don't we?
+Let's create the final actions for that.
+First the actions for the reputation:

+`/qa actions add JonSnowReputationAdd5 TagInteger jonsnowreputation add 5`

+`/qa actions add AryaStarkReputationAdd5 TagInteger aryastarkreputation add 5`

+`/qa actions add CerseiLannisterReputationAdd5 TagInteger cerseilannisterreputation add 5`

+And now the actual final actions:

+`/qa actions add JonSnowQuestCompleted Action HouseStarkQuestCompleted,JonSnowReputationAdd5 1`

+`/qa actions add AryaStarkQuestCompleted Action HouseStarkQuestCompleted,AryaStarkReputationAdd5 1`

+`/qa actions add CerseiLannisterQuestCompleted Action HouseLannisterQuestCompleted,CerseiLannisterReputationAdd5 1`

 ## Adding the actions to our quests

 Awesome!
 Now we just need to add these last two actions as a reward to the respective quests.
 We have already created the quests `HelpJonSnow`, `HelpAryaStark` and `HelpCerseiLannister` for that (you should know how to create quests at this point.
 If not, please read the [beginner tutorial](getting-started.md) first.).

-`/qa edit HelpAryaStark rewards add Action HouseStarkQuestCompleted 1`
+`/qa edit HelpJonSnow rewards add Action JonSnowQuestCompleted 1`

-`/qa edit HelpJonSnow rewards add Action HouseStarkQuestCompleted 1`
+`/qa edit HelpAryaStark rewards add Action AryaStarkQuestCompleted 1`

-`/qa edit HelpCerseiLannister rewards add Action HouseLannisterQuestCompleted 1`
+`/qa edit HelpCerseiLannister rewards add Action CerseiLannisterQuestCompleted 1`

-Voila, we're done!
+Voilà, we're done!
 Try completing those quests and check how your reputation changes:

 ## Checking your reputation (tags)